freddorn/relaxing-hotsprings/README.md

 A hot spring resort located on the Olympic Peninsula of Washington state, in the United States.
 It is inside Olympic National Park, one of the national parks in the US National Park Service.
 The resort receives many visitors from across the world, who come to enjoy the soothing mineral waters that the resort offers.
-Guests can come visit for the day, or stay overnight in ine of the cabins.
+Guests can come visit for the day, or stay overnight in one of the cabins.
 There are hiking trails in the surrounding area, for those who wish to explore the valley.